 Even though we have recently decided to kick up our travels into a higher gear to make it to South America hopefully by January / February, don’t be surprised if we stop along the way to volunteer, and any recommendations for volunteering with children in Honduras/Nicaragua/Costa Rica/Panama are happily accepted in the comments below.

-Lastly, in these last 100 days, as our site has grown and filled with content, we have decided to take globetrottergirls.com to the next level, and are working with bundled.co on a redesign of our site which should go live today.
+Lastly, in these last 100 days, as our site has grown and filled with content, we have decided to take globetrottergirls.com to the next level.
 We need a fresh design to display much more content at once, rather than the straight chronological blogging format.
 Some kinks and links might still need adjusting, but we would love to hear comments on the new look and feel of globetrottergirls.com.
 We also finally have a subscription box, so please please please feel free to sign up to receive email updates with new posts as they are published.

 We can’t believe how long we have now been on the road and how quickly another set of 100 days has flown by.
 We have no idea where we will be after our next 100, which, unbelievably will come at the end of February 2011 – stay tuned and follow our journey along the way…